Fidget-Spinner/cpython_optimization_notes/3.11/faster_cpython/pep_659/opcodes.md

 # Specialized Opcodes

-Does not include combined/super instructions.
-For this section, I'll include links to source code.
-It's best to open the code and these note side-by-side to understand what's happening.
+**Note**: For this section, it's best to open the source code in and these note side-by-side to understand what's happening.

 ## LOAD_GLOBAL